Université du Québec à Montréal: History

 UQAM was created on April 9, 1969, by the Government of Quebec, following the merger of the École des beaux-arts de Montréal, the Collège Sainte-Marie and three colleges.

 In mid 1970, construction on UQAM's campus began in the Saint-Jacques neighbourhood.
 The old Saint-Jacques Cathedral was condemned and the worshipers were moved to the Chapel of Notre-Dame-de-Lourdes.
 The architect of the university, Dimitri Dimakopoulos, chose to respect the plans of John Ostell and Victor Bourgeau by deciding to graft the new construction around the wall of the nave of the church overlooking Saint Catherine Street and highlighting the bell tower and its gateway.
 These remains are classified as historic monuments by the Quebec government.
 The new campus of UQAM was inaugurated in September 1979.

 Before the arrival of the Université du Québec à Montréal, access to higher education was limited for the French-speaking working classes.
 Thanks to the policy of admitting adults with relevant professional experience, the student population was able to broaden the student population to include social categories previously excluded from higher education, thus creating a climate of openness.

-UQAM is the first Canadian university where faculty unionism is developing.
-The Université du Québec professors' union, which has been affiliated since its birth in 1970 with the Confédération des syndicats nationaux (CSN), has participated in the effort to democratize the functioning of university authorities.
+UQAM has a strong tradition of trade unionism amongst its workers.
+The Syndicat des professeurs et professeures de l'Université du Québec à Montréal (SPUQ), affiliated since its 1970 creation with the Confédération des syndicats nationaux (CSN), has participated in the effort to democratize the functioning of university authorities.

 In November 2006, UQAM underwent a major financial crisis.
 It was revealed that the former president, Roch Denis, was partially responsible for the financial mismanagement of the Science Complex and the Ilot Voyageur real estate projects.
 A recovery plan, required by the Ministry of Education, Sport and Leisure, is still in progress, raising significant challenges from groups of employees, students, lecturers and professors.

 With the addition of the Télé-université in June 2005, UQAM, with a student population of close to 60,000, was the largest French-speaking university in the world.
 On 13 January 2012, it was announced that the TELUQ would again become a separate university from UQAM, but would remain in the Université du Québec system.